atienzachelsea01/DSAMidterm1/README.md

 ![](pictures/right-click.png)

-19. Click new file, named "helloWorld.html"
+19. Click ‘New File,’ then name them ‘helloWorld.html’ and ‘README.md. separate files.

 20. Next, go to GitHub.
 We need a repository — click ‘New,’ then in the repository name field, type ‘DSAmidterm.’
 Set it to public, and then click ‘Create repository.’